melody50819/melody50819/README.md

 ## About Me
-I am yu ching, Chiang who have two years of programming experience.
+I am CHIANG YU CHING, I have been two years of programming experience.
-I love coding and leaning new knowledge about new technology.
+I love coding and leaning new knowledge about technology.

 ## 🧠 That I know and use